About Our HomeTown Gym

 This is also not a 24 hour gym franchise you'll find in the back pages of Entrepreneur magazine.
 They're too expensive and too restrictive.
 Trust me, I looked into franchising 9 years ago, and am so thankful I didn't.

 Instead, we took the best of both models, added some additional upgrades we've been testing and tweaking over the last 9 years, found a small market it thrives in, automated and systemized as much as we could, and created a model we call The HomeTown Gym.
 It's built on :

 - A Financial Engine that includes an automated stream of revenue that pays the bills, puts profit in your pocket, and is independent of your time.
 In addition, it can be fully customized to your market so you can create specialty revenue sources that are unique to you and your community.

 - A Marketing Web that attracts the right members without spending your hard-earned cash, as well as creates a referral engine that constantly brings in new leads for free.

 - A Contagious Atmosphere that builds a community of raving fans and friends and makes going to work seem like a dream.

 Our model gives you everything you want - freedom, financial independence, and fun.
 You're the owner.
 You make the rules.
 You make the money.
 You make the difference.
+You can work 3 hours per week or all 45 hours per week.
+It's up to you.
 How unbelievably satisfying does that sound?